ATDehkordi/Stack_ensemble_GEE/README.md

 # Stacked_Ensemble_Classifier_GEE
-This code is related to the below paper.
-If you are using the developed code, please cite this paper:
+This code is related to a paper which is under review.
+More details will be added as soon as the paper is published.